Ilocana Maiden: Release

 Ilocana Maiden was theatrically released in 1954.
 In late 2000, the film was aired on PTV as part of its SineGinto 2000 program in cooperation with the Advertising Foundation of the Philippines.

+Rediscovery

+After it was long lost.
+The film was rediscovered through archives and a long restoration before being shown to the theatrical audience again, in the 1990s to 2000s the SOFIA (Society of Filipino activist fro Film) founded and somewhat successfully located the film then, preserved it at the SOFIA headquarters.